You know you are CHURCH OF CHRIST if you…

 “…I delight in the law of God according to the inward man.
 But I see another law in my members, warring against the law of my mind, and bringing me into captivity to the law of sin which is in my members.
 O wretched man that I am!
 Who will deliver me from this body of death?”
-Ro.
-7:21-24
+Romans 7:21-24

 2. Believe that the unsaved, natural man can understand and respond to the gospel of Jesus Christ without the inner working of the Holy Spirit.

-Bible Answer: “No one can come to Me unless the Father who sent Me draws him.”
+Answer: “No one can come to Me unless the Father who sent Me draws him.”
 John 6:44

 “But the natural man does not receive the things of the Spirit of God, for they are foolishness to him; nor can he know them, because they are spiritually discerned.”
 1 Cor.
 2:14

-Bible Answer: “There is not a righteous man on earth who does what is right and never sins.”
+“There is not a righteous man on earth who does what is right and never sins.”
 Ecc.
 7:20

 “There is no one righteous, not even one; there is no one who understands, no one who seeks God.
 All have turned away, they have together become worthless; there is no one who does good, not even one.”
-Ro.
-3:10-12
+Romans 3:10-12

 "...for all have sinned and fall short of the glory of God," Romans 3:23